DavidColby/rails-6-starter/README.md

 rails s
 ```

-Start the webpack server with `bin/webpack-dev-server`
+Start the webpack server with `bin/webpack-dev-server`.
+If you're using Sidekiq for background jobs, start Sidekiq with `bundle exec sidekiq`.

 ## System requirements